GURS INTERNATIONAL OUTREACH

 Since establishing the GURS International Outreach Mission, we have sent urological teams to the following countries: Honduras in 2010; Brazil in 2011; Haiti in 2012; India in 2013; Kenya in 2015, Haiti in 2015; Macedonia in 2017 and Rwanda (in partnership with IVUmed) in 2019.
 Trip reports for each of these locations are listed below.

-Scholarship Applications are currently open for two GURS fellows to participate in this unparalleled educational experience.
+Applications will open soon for two GURS fellows to participate in this unparalleled educational experience.
 Current Fellows who are enrolled in a GURS verified fellowship are encouraged to apply.
-Applications are due by March 1, 2020.

-For more information about the GURS/IVUMed Spring 2020 Reconstructive Urology Trip and the Scholarship Application Form, please click here.
+Please check back in late May for more information about the GURS/IVUMed Spring 2022/2023 Reconstructive Urology Trip and the Scholarship Application Form.

 GURS International Outreach Mission – Kigali, Rwanda, November 2019